lyz-code/blue-book/docs/teeth.md

 neutralize acid and remineralize demineralized teeth, unlike easy-to-clean parts of the tooth, where fewer cavities occur.

+When choosing a toothpaste choose the one that has a higher percent of fluoride.

 ## Teeth brushing

 Routine tooth brushing is the principal method of preventing many oral diseases,